FREQUENTLY ASKED QUESTIONS ABOUT THE APPLICATION ESSAYS

 3. I don’t know exactly which schools I am applying to yet.
 Does it still make sense to work with you at this stage?

-If you think you will be applying to at least one of the 750+ institutions that now use the Common Application, then it is a good idea to tackle your personal essay first.
-You can always come back to me once you decide on specific schools so that I can help with any supplementary essays they require.
-Even those colleges and universities that are not members of the Common App usually want at least one personal essay, on topics they designate.
+If you think you will be applying to at least one of the 800+ institutions that now use the Common Application, then it is a good idea to tackle your personal essay first.
+You can always come back to me once you decide on specific schools so that I can help with any supplementary essays they may require.
+And even those colleges and universities that are not members of the Common App usually want at least one substantive personal essay on a topic of their choice.

 For more information, please see the “Resources” page.

-Absolutely.
-If you don’t treat them just as seriously as your primary personal essay, or leave them till the last minute, you will miss a vital chance to show more of yourself and your writing ability to your readers.
-They may well wonder why you have a beautifully polished personal essay, but have chosen to submit slipshod supplementary ones.
+Very.
+If you don’t treat them just as seriously as your primary personal essay and give them the time they deserve, you will miss another vital chance to demonstrate who you are and how well you write.
+Your readers may wonder why you have a polished personal essay but have chosen to submit sloppy supplements.
 This reflects badly on your writing skills, the seriousness of your application, and your ability to manage your workload.
-And be aware that they may take more time than you think—the number of essays, topic, and length can vary significantly from school to school.
+Please be aware that they may take more time than you think—the number of essays, topic, and length can vary significantly from school to school.